William H. Turner Technical Arts High School

-William H. Turner Technical Arts High School, commonly referred to as Turner Tech, is a secondary technical school located at 10151 NW 19th Avenue in West Little River, unincorporated Miami-Dade County, Florida.
+William H. Turner Technical Arts High School, commonly referred to as Turner Tech, is a secondary technical school located at 10151 NW 19th Avenue in Miami, Florida.
 Turner Tech is located behind Miami Central High School.
 According to US news (Best High Schools), William H. Turner Technical Arts High School is ranked #2574 in the National Rankings and earned a silver medal.
 As of July 21, 2017, Turner Tech's principal is Uwezo Frasier.
 The school is ranked as a "B" school and is part of the Miami Dade Public Schools magnet program.

 History

 Turner Tech was founded in 1993 and was named after William H. Turner, former chairperson of the Miami-Dade County School Board and a former member of the Florida State Legislature.
 Turner, along with Roger C. Cuevas (a former Miami-Dade County Public Schools Superintendent), had a dream to construct a school that would provide academic and technical skills to prepare youth for the 21st century.

 Turner Tech operates as a small high school, with approximately 1,800 students.